DfX-NYUAD/GlitchFHE/Software-Experiments/README.md

 ### __Polynomial Evaluation__

-We peform GlitchFHE on the CKKS and BFV implementations of polynomial evaluation that are opensourced by Microsoft SEAL-3.6 (https://github.com/microsoft/SEAL/tree/3.6.0)
+We perform GlitchFHE on the CKKS and BFV implementations of polynomial evaluation that are opensourced by Microsoft SEAL-3.6 (https://github.com/microsoft/SEAL/tree/3.6.0)

 #### __Installation Instructions__